-It actually was more of a Batman Gambit.
-Knox wasn't in on the plan either, but when saw that the corpse actually wasn't Maria Ross he knew that Roy was up to something, and decided to support him.
+Not only that, he practically made a whole, fail-safe scheme to get her off the hook on the fly.
+Knox wasn't in on the plan, but when saw that the corpse actually wasn't Maria Ross he knew that Roy was up to something, and decided to support him.
 Roy never directly spoke to Knox until after the autopsy report was filed.

 Mustang owns Ed and Scar by defeating the Cyclops Army with a single snap of his fingers.
 What they both couldn't manage in a couple of chapters, he did in one panel.
 Ed's expression of complete disbelief was absolutely priceless.
 Also, making Rizablush should be considered an impressive feat.

 Episode 1 of Brotherhood... after being drenched by Isaac, Roy furiously blows up part of the regenerating ice wall later (with replacement gloves via Riza).
 "WHAT DO YOU THINK OF MY FLAMES NOW, YOU BASTARD?!"

 In Chapter 107 he proves that not even blindness holds him back when he returns to the fight and repeatedly incinerates Father, while Riza clings to his side and gives him directions.

 Also: "Defense... like this?
 Hmm.
 This clapping thing is convenient."

 To clarify, she twigs that something's up, then acknowledges and subverts the UST between Roy and her to trick Envy.
 Awesome.